“And a woman spoke, saying, “Tell us of Pain.”– Kahlil Gibran, The Prophet (Knopf, 1923)

 When a person has dealt with cool, abusive, or consistently unsupportive attachment figures and thereby developed a defensively avoidant pattern of relating to others, he or she is somewhat protected from being hurt but at the expense of rigid, distorting defenses and interpersonal distance.

 The attachment styles formed when growing up don’t seal our fate!
 We can all move towards being securely attached.
-In order to that we’ll need to understand our attachment style and then learn how to move to secure attachment.
+In order to do that we’ll need to understand our attachment style and then learn how to move to secure attachment.

 3. Belief Work